“Each day void of pains would be a blessing. I’d call that a perfect life.”

 But a life free of pains doesn’t make sense

-There are always certain issues you need to fix, and you cannot run away from them, either.
+There are always certain issues you need to fix.
+You cannot run away from them, either.
 So you stand there and battle.
 You handle things your way.

 That changed something in me